-Marketing Manager and Alternate Director to Nick Scali Experience and expertise
+Marketing Manager and Alternate Director to Nick Scali

 Nicky joined the Company in 1991 after completing a Bachelor of Commerce degree from Bond University.
 He has gained considerable experience and expertise throughout the business over the years, in particular in relation to marketing, retail operations and IT.